agiacalone/cecs-478-lab-pgp-new/README.md

 ## Assignment Description
 This assignment is designed to demonstrate how PGP encryption works by using open-source and *auditable* tools to encrypt email messages.
 It will work equally well on just about any plain-text message.

 Install [GnuPG](https://gnupg.org/) in your virtual machine image (use apt--your package manager on Linux Mint, not the website download) and create a public/private key pair.
 The command `sudo apt install gnupg` should install the requisite programs on your virtual machine.
-Github has some [good documentation on how to do this here](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key).
+GitHub has some [good documentation on how to do this here](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key).

 You will generate a public and private key pair using GnuPG.
 For our assignment, you will need to do the following: